 We had our lunch and mid-day rest at a pullout beside the river.
-Once again it was so beautiful to enjoy the peace and absolute quiet in the area.
-The quiet moving river, no winds, a few birds, and no traffic noises for minutes at a time.
+Once again it was so beautiful to

 We continue to learn more about the history of this area.
 At one place, we read information about an electric suburban trolley company that took passengers from the Buffalo and Lake Erie steamships from a wharf near Chippewa down to Queenston to board the ships bound for Toronto.

 A field south of Chippewa was the site of several battles between the American and the British during the War of 1812-14.
 It has been recently discovered that over 800 bodies (from both sides) are buried in this field.
 Of all the events at the site, the American almost won only one of these battles.
-The British usually benefited from alliances with Indian warriors.
+The British usually benefited from alliances

 At one point, we witnessed a killdeer frantically screaming and running along the grass in front of us.
 We obviously had travelled too close to its nest.
 The bird kept up the performance for several minutes before flying off in a wide circular route back to the nest.